Zigzag Canyon Overlook Hike on Mt Hood

 Avalanche lilies

-The overlook is on the other side of the ridge
+The Zigzag Canyon Overlook is on the other side of the ridge

 After what feels like a long, dusty uphill march, you’ll reach the Zigzag Canyon Overlook and the incredible views from the edge of the canyon down to its base.
-The colossal scale of the canyon is guaranteed to make you feel like an insignificant grain of sand as you admire it.
+The colossal scale of the canyon is guaranteed to make you feel like an insignificant grain of sand.
 Boulders become pebbles and trees mere toothpicks.
 At the bottom of the canyon, the Zigzag River flows out from the Zigzag Glacier like a tiny ribbon.
-Wildflowers bloom at the overlook, providing a delicate counterpoint to the rugged volcanic landscape.

 Zigzag Canyon